WIEDPUG/wiedpug/README.md

 - It follows the Domain-Driven Design file structure which makes use of the following
    - `Aggregates` folder
       - Contains classes which translates to `Document Types` in Wiedpug Handbook (e.g. Organization Details, Auction Catalogue)
+	  - These classes holds a number of entities.
    - `Entities` folder
-      - These classes holds a number of entities which translates to `Record Type` in Wiedpug Handbook
+      - Contains classes which translates to `Record Type` in Wiedpug Handbook
 	  - These classes are used by the Aggregate class
    - `ValueObject` folder
       - These are classes that represents a specific value e.g. Address, Contact